shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 black lab, the deer couple behind him cuddling at just the right angle to avoid tangling their antlers.
-At their park bench on campus, Zack and Joyce both gave Jewel their best hugs, with Trace having to physically pull the remaining human off of her girlfriend.
+At their park bench on campus, Zack and Joyce both gave Jewel their best hugs, with Trace having to physically pull the remaining human off her girlfriend.
 It felt strange to not be the tallest in the group anymore.

 Classes passed with less ease.
 Jewel and Trace were still the only two anthros in the class learning about functions and objects and compilers, and now that